Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Categorization:  Since orbital habitats fail dangerously, this is a nightmare tech.
 Sorry!
 Stay on top of bureaucratic waste!
 	11. Apologia:  Come on, real societies never develop into incomprehensible messes that lose literally ALL of their tax money in bureaucratic waste.
 Don't worry about it.
 It's just a gameism.
 Total absolute paralysis only happens in The Viceroy.
 Real leaders know: stay on top of bureaucratic waste!
 	12. Bureaucratic waste analysis:  The low-tech interpretation would be likely to entrench some amount of hatred of bureaucracy and create horrible bubbles of vile rural 'culture'... but I'm going to ignore that.
 The high-tech interpretation is pretty pure, though painfully so; you can't exactly let the life support requisitions slip.
 Nor any of the other requisitions.
 Every neglected orbital habitat is an entire city full of people likely to die horrifically.
 The Influence technologies would be essential here; these societies need to stay attached to galactic politics for their safety.
-	13. Liberation rating:  5/5
+	13. Liberation rating:  4/5, +1 with Vacuum-Based Life
-	14. Protection rating:  3/5, +1 with Orbital Surveyors, +1 per two +Influence technologies in district
+	14. Protection rating:  3/5, +1 with Orbital Hospitals, +1 per two +Influence technologies in district
 	15. Technological smoothness:  3/5
 	16. Technological extremophilia:  5/5
 	17. Stress/Boredom rating:  3/5 (Eustress)